-- In 2018 the Google quality rater guidelines call out author credibility (about pages, reviews, wikipedia articles) as something manual rankers should look for when ranking a page.
+- In 2018 the Google quality rater guidelines called out author credibility (about pages, reviews, Wikipedia articles) as something manual rankers should look for.

 - John Mueller (Google’s latest mouthpiece) has also mentioned authors here(2018).

 Authorship schema is largely considered dead (and one could argue that Quotes from Matt Cutts in 2011 are no longer relevant).
-That said, the 2018 author vectors patent, the quality raters guidelines, and the stuff Mueller is continuing to say on the subject leads us to believe that authors play at least a minor role in ranking.
+That said, the 2018 author vectors patent, the quality raters guidelines, and Mueller/Cutts’ comments lead us to believe it is a ranking factor.

 How Much Weight Does Author Authority Have?

 To me, this is the more interesting question.
-And since Google is a black box it’s impossible to give a definitive answer.
-That said, if you read between the lines, I think we can generally infer that Google doesn’t give a lot of weight to authorship.
+And since Google is a black box, it’s impossible to give a definitive answer.
+That said, I think we can generally infer that Google doesn’t give a lot of weight to authorship.
 Unless you’re in one of the following situations.

 - The post has an incredibly famous author.

-It makes sense to me that George RR Martin’s blog posts should get a boost in the SERP.
+It makes sense that George RR Martin’s blog posts should get a boost in the SERP.
 Particularly if people are Googling Game of Thrones related queries.

-It also makes a ton of sense that Mommy bloggers shouldn’t be giving us advice on “toxins” or vaccines.
-No offense to Mom blogs, but unless they’re on maternity leave from being a Dr. they really shouldn’t be showing up in the SERP for that.
+It also makes a ton of sense that Mommy bloggers shouldn’t be giving us advice on “toxins.”
+No offense to Mom blogs, but unless they’re on maternity leave from being a Dr., they really shouldn’t be showing up in the SERP for that.